… but where can it be?

 What does “joy” mean to you?

-What does the phrase “looking for happiness” mean to you?
+What does the phrase “looking for happiness” mean to you anyway?
 Do you ever think of this?
 Do you know what truly makes you happy?

-Lots of questions… Joy seems simple, yes?
+Lots of questions… yes.
+Joy seems simple, right?
 It can be found in so many places.
 And even if it’s fleeting, it can be lifting, warm, effusive, fun and, well, make you smile.
-Goes without saying, right?
+Goes without saying, yes?
 Yet it can be complex.
-For some of you reading this, those questions were fun.
+For some of you reading this, the questions above were fun.
 You reveled in them, discovering new answers as you read each one.
 For some of you, though, those questions were hard and began to annoy the f*$% out of you.
 You were wondering when I was going to get to the point.

 The real rub?